Stryd 5.0: Everything You Need to Know

 Stryd has improved the internals of its pods a few times now, and it’s great that the company is continually updating and improving its product.
 There are some small ergonomic improvements here, but I like them nonetheless.

 My disappointment is with the battery life.
 I don’t especially need a smaller pod.
-I would have preferred the space freed up by smaller electronics to have been devoted to a larger battery.
-Still, the 20-ish hours of battery life is pretty good; it’s harder to use up that battery than for a cycling sensor, where I typically do twice the number of hours in an average session.
+I would have preferred that the space freed up by smaller electronics be devoted to a larger battery.
+Still, the 20-ish hours of battery life is pretty good; it’s harder to use up that battery than it is with a cycling sensor, where I typically do twice as many hours in an average session.

 For me, this is a must-have update, but I like the latest, greatest running kit, and I’m also a big fan of Stryd.
-I’m extremely biased!
 Looking at the product dispassionately, it is a good product and running with power does add a great new way to train.
-However, the previous generations of the pod are all great and all provide the core power metric, which is the one you get the most value from.
+However, previous generations of the pod are all great and provide the core power metric, which is the one you get the most value from.

 Stryd 5.0 discount offer